 What causes Heatstroke & How can I prevent heat stroke?

-What should I do if I suspect my dog to be overheated?
+What should I do if I suspect my dog of being overheated?

 Restrain as necessary